'Impeachment: American Crime Story' Cast and Their Real-Life Counterparts

 While speaking with ET, Feldstein praised Paulson, who won an Emmy for her portrayal of Marcia Clark on the first season of American Crime Story.
 “Sarah Paulson is my favorite actor of all time,” Feldstein said.
 “So to get to stand toe-to-toe with her as Monica Lewinsky and Linda Tripp is going to be a ride of a lifetime.”

-Slated for 2020, Impeachment is expected to make its debut on FX sometime in the fall -- just in time for the 2020 presidential election.
+Because of the coronavirus pandemic, filming of Impeachment was pushed back to the fall of 2020.
+Instead of premiering ahead of the presidential election, the new season is now expected to make its debut on FX sometime in 2021.
 Until then, check out who is playing who in what’s set to be the most timely and provocative installment yet.

 Beanie Feldstein as Monica Lewinsky